Is Renting Your Pool Worth It?

 - Provide a luxury experience: Ensure your guests enjoy their stay by providing top-notch service.
 Offer towels, pool accessories, refreshments, and more.

 - Check your local laws: Prevent fines by researching local laws and confirming that you can rent your pool to the public.

 - Consider the cost of upkeep: When setting your rate, think about how much your pool will cost to maintain.
 This will help you develop a rate that turns a profit.

 - Screen guests: Prioritize security by screening guests.
 Collect and verify IDs and validate the payment method to ensure it belongs to the renter.

 - Simplify your maintenance: Take some of the workload off by getting a smart pool monitor.
 Automating your pool functions allows you to entertain guests and easily manage your pool.
 A smart pool system even lets you control your pool’s features while on vacation.

-Opening your pool to the public can be a lucrative business.
+Renting your pool to the public can be a lucrative business and we would say IT IS WORTH IT!.
 However, it comes with a few risks.
 For example, if an incident happens, insurance may not cover the entire cost of a lawsuit.
 Also, renting is a lot of work between managing bookings, keeping guests happy, and maintaining your pool.
 So when considering if this is your side hustle, think about the financial risks and work involved.